 Set the tone of the event in advance.
 Some customers prefer an appointment-based event, giving them a chance to get a hands-on product demonstration and personal attention.
 Others prefer the buzz of a well-attended event where there are opportunities for networking.

 Ensuring a good turn-out is one of the biggest challenges.
 Customers need a good reason to attend.
 One option is to take your event to them.
-If your audience are horse-race goers, take your event to the racecourse on race day.
+If your audience are young people, for example, hold your event in a shopping centre on a Saturday afternoon.
+If they're parents, try a family-friendly weekend event in a local park or school playing field.

 Planning your own event